A streak-breasted ovenbird perches on a lichen-covered branch in dappled light.

 Image Credit: Depositphotos

-Where your dad once stored tools and lawn equipment, you now have an impressive array of seeds, suet, and specialty feeds.
-You’ve got different blends for different seasons and know which mix attracts which species.
-The local feed store knows you by name and gives you a heads-up when your favorite seed goes on sale.
+Instead of your dad’s collection of tools and lawn equipment, you now have an impressive collection of seeds, suet, and specialty feeds.
+You have the different blends for the different seasons and know which mix attracts which species.
+You are personally known at the local feed store and they give you a call when your favored seed goes on sale.

-4. You Have a First-Aid Kit for Birds
+4. You Have a Bird First Aid Kit

 Purple Martin